songjiangfeng/vscode/README.md

-# Recommend the best editor I used ever, give up VIM

-# Vscode
-A list of extensions used for  my VS Code
+# Make you editor as an IDE with the following list of VSCode extensions

 ## Before installation